timnetworks/cfk-skeleton-structure/README.md

 through different lenses.
 And this affords them the tools to reimagine their own possibility and the tools with which to overcome inequity.

-The Change For Kids Model (these link to the deeper page) Improving literacy, social-emotional learning, and community engagement is at the core of our model
+The Change For Kids Model
+Improving literacy, social-emotional learning, and community engagement is at the core of our model

-Partner Schools (these link to the deeper page)
+Partner Schools
 Have a collaborative school culture with a commitment to success

-School Managers (these link to the deeper page)
+School Managers
 Manage a mix of programs, resources and volunteers for maximum effect

-Programs (these link to the deeper page)
+Programs
 Bring a variety of educational, arts, and vocational opportunities for kids to reimagine possibilities and broaden horizons

-Supporters (these link to the deeper page)
+Supporters
 Provide funding and support that help us deliver and expand our impact

-Volunteers (these link to the deeper page)
+Volunteers
 Inspire our students and enrich our school communities